Directions to Malealea Lodge

 Drive through the entrance of the Trading Station & Horse Post (you wonder where you are!) and you will find the Lodge & gardens!

-Please note: If you are coming from the South of Lesotho, we do not recommend taking the back route via Mohaleshoek to Malealea Lodge, unless you have a lot of time and are really up for an adventure.
-This routes takes about 3 hrs for 60kms.
+Please note: If you are coming from the South of Lesotho, DO NOT ATTEMPT the back road via Mohaleshoek to Malealea Lodge, a bridge has washed away near Mpharane.

 Crossing the Border